saketdchaudhari/springBootApp/README.md

 # springBootApp
 Spring boot application.
-Read this file to understand how to setup the application on local and call the endpoints.
+Read this file to understand how to setup the application on local and execute curl command to call the endpoints.

 # Steps to setup the application and run maven build.